Severe WeatherPage address: https://www.mnsu.edu/security/emergencies/severe/

 Severe Weather Information

-- Tornado warning signal (3-5 minutes steady blast on Civil Defense Siren), also alert will be disseminated to MSU Security from National Severe Weather System.
+- Tornado warning signal (3-5 minutes steady blast on Civil Defense Siren), also alert will be disseminated to University Security from National Severe Weather System.

-Sirens are tested first Wednesday of each month at 1 p.m.
+Sirens are tested on the first Wednesday of each month at 1 p.m.

-- Tornado warning announcement will be broadcast to the university's telephone system.
+- Tornado warning announcement will be broadcast via the University Public Address System.